 The growth of contract work has created an increasing need for written proposals.
-In networking and discussions with employers, you may be asked to consider taking on a project on a contract basis, which usually means submitting a proposal that puts in writing your concept of the project and states your fees.
+In networking and discussions with employers, they may consider taking on a project on a contract basis, which usually means submitting a plan that puts in writing your concept of the project and states your fees.

 THREE TYPES OF PROPOSALS

 You and the company have discussed and verbally agreed to proceed with a project.
 You need to follow-up with a letter that outlines details of the agreement.
 “This letter confirms our agreement to…”

 You submit a written proposal in response to either a written or verbal Request For Proposals (RFP) from a company.
 Other contractors will probably send bids as well.
 Include the following content in your proposal: